Molecule Generation for Drug Design: a Graph Learning Perspective: Conclusion

 \section{Conclusion}

-Generating molecules with desirable properties is of fundamental significance, especially in drug industry.
-We have introduced a wide range of graph-based deep models and classified them into three categories according to their generation strategy.
-Public datasets and commonly utilized evaluation metrics are summarized.
-Finally, we also discuss challenges and future promising directions in this exciting area.
+The generation of molecules with desired properties holds paramount importance, particularly in the pharmaceutical industry.
+In this context, we have introduced a broad array of graph-based deep learning models for molecular deisgn, categorizing them into three distinct groups based on their generative strategies.
+Additionally, we have compiled a comprehensive overview of public datasets and the evaluation metrics widely used in this field.
+In the end, we delve into the challenges and prospective future developments in this dynamic and evolving area.